2nd Lt Howell C. Osborne Jr

 Home Town: Fort Smith, Sebastian County, Arkansas

 Howell learned to fly Vultee BT13 Valiant's as an Aviation Cadet at Coffeyville Army Airfield, Kansas.
 He completed his basic flying course as a member of Class 43-F, achieved his rating as a pilot on the 26th June 1943 and his instrumment rating on the 19th October 1943.
-At the time of the accident he had completed 230 hours, 40 minutes flying time on the B26 Marauder.

 His next of kin was listed as: